-If the idea of a desk jon does not appeal to you, then this course will.
-Step into the great outdoors as the Diploma in Outdoor and Adventure Learning gives you heaps of hands-on experience and skills to lead outdoor activities and develop your own outdoor learning programmes.
+Step into the great outdoors as the Diploma in Outdoor and Adventure Learning (DOAL) gives you heaps of hands-on experience and skills to lead outdoor activities and develop your own outdoor learning programmes.

-Adventure enthusiasts will love the high element and water-based activities such as kayaking, abseiling, and climbing which build leadership and confidence in you.
+Adventure enthusiasts will love the high elements and water-based activities such as kayaking, abseiling, and climbing, which build leadership and confidence.
 Internships and overseas trips to outdoor centres in Australia and Hong Kong all add to a holistic learning experience.

-Equipped with strong character values, keen knowledge and practical skills, you will be ready for your own adventure as a team leader, trainer or educator at organisations like Outward Bound Singapore, National Parks Board, and SAFRA.
+Equipped with technical skills, keen knowledge, strong character values, and situational awareness, you will be ready for your own adventure as an outdoor leader, trainer, or educator.

 Beyond the classroom, outdoor experiential adventures offer an alternative and interactive approach to traditional ways of learning.

-The first of its kind in Singapore, the Diploma in Outdoor and Adventure Learning will equip you with hands-on experience and skills to conduct learning activities in the great outdoors.
-Physical and water-based learning activities such as kayaking, abseiling and climbing form a large part of the curriculum.
+The first programme of its kind in Singapore, the Diploma in Outdoor and Adventure Learning (DOAL) will equip you with the skills and practical experience to conduct learning activities in the great outdoors.
+Physical and water-based learning activities such as abseiling, climbing and kayaking form a key part of the curriculum.

-RP’s outdoor and adventure learning graduates are in high demand in entities such as Outward Bound Singapore, National Parks Board, SAFRA, as well as various national sports associations and uniformed associations.
-Some roles you can look forward to are:
+DOAL graduates are in high demand in organisations such as National Parks Board, Outward Bound Singapore, and SAFRA, as well as various national sports associations and uniformed associations.
+Some of the roles you can look forward to include: